jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-04-04-beam-local-dev-2/index.md

 authors:
   - JaehyeonKim
 images: []
 description: In this series, we discuss local development of Apache Beam pipelines using Python.
 A basic Beam pipeline was introduced in Part 1, followed by demonstrating how to utilise Jupyter notebooks, Beam SQL and Beam DataFrames.
 In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
 The pipelines are developed with and without Beam SQL.
-Additionally, each pipeline is implemented on a Jupyter notebook as reference.
+Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.
 ---

 In this series, we discuss local development of [Apache Beam](https://beam.apache.org/) pipelines using Python.
 A basic Beam pipeline was introduced in [Part 1](/blog/2024-03-28-beam-local-dev-1), followed by demonstrating how to utilise Jupyter notebooks, [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
 In this post, we discuss Batch pipelines that aggregate website visit log by user and time.
 The pipelines are developed with and without *Beam SQL*.
-Additionally, each pipeline is implemented on a Jupyter notebook as reference.
+Additionally, each pipeline is implemented on a Jupyter notebook for demonstration.

 * [Part 1 Pipeline, Notebook, SQL and DataFrame](/blog/2024-03-28-beam-local-dev-1)
 * [Part 2 Batch Pipelines](#) (this post)